niemopen/mep-builder/README.md

 Package Documentation (IEPD)s.
 This tool streamlines the process used to produce these packages using NIEMOpen.

 This tool is accessible via [https://mep.niemopen.org](https://mep.niemopen.org).
+Please allow 1 business day for account approval.
+Users will receive a confirmation email from info@niemopen.org.

+Report an issue or propose improvements, please create an issue at [https://github.com/niemopen/mep-builder/issues/](https://github.com/niemopen/mep-builder/issues/).

 For more information on NIEMOpen, see the project's website at [www.niemopen.org](www.niemopen.org).